-It is essential to maintain satisfactory progress in your candidature to maintain enrolment.
-The majority of progress reviews have a satisfactory progress outcome.
-If your committee make this recommendation on your progress review form, you are doing well and are expected to continue with your research plan with the next progress review date in mind.
+It is essential to maintain satisfactory progress in your candidature.
+If your committee indicates you have made satisfactory progress on your progress review form, you are doing well and should continue with your research plan towards your next progress review or thesis submission.

 Extension to candidature

-If you have no more extensions available and your committee assess you as being likely to submit your thesis within one or two years, they may recommend you to lapse or for a late submission.
-Go to Lapsed candidature and Late submission to check if you are eligible.
+If you are nearing your maximum course duration and your committee assess you as being likely to submit your thesis within one or two years, they may recommend you lapse if your candidature was confirmed before 1 January 2018.
+Go to Lapsed candidature for more details.

 My progress is not satisfactory

 Your advisory committee may identify that you are not progressing as expected in your candidature.
 This may affect the continuation of your enrolment or completion of your thesis within the maximum course duration.
-To get you back on track, they will recommend one of two intervention strategies:
+To get you back on track, they will recommend one of two intervention strategies listed below:

-- The committee provide you with support, advise you of a progress plan, and set a reasonable deadline usually no more than three months for the agreed achievements.
+- The committee provide you with support, advise you of a progress plan, and set a reasonable deadline usually no more than three months for the agreed tasks.